clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 A few project mentees are new to Clojure and sometimes new to programming.
 We meet regularly and help them in their learning process.

 We have been persistently exploring the expansion of Clojure to new fields of application and research, such as biology, linguistics, physics, statistics, and geography.
 We are actively working with practitioners in various fields (some new to programming and some experienced) to help them out and learn from their use cases.

-**Do you receive any other funding to work on this project?** I receive regular funding through Github Pages, currently mostly from Nubank.

 **Is there anything else you would like us to know?** My role in Scicloj is both in community building and as an open-source maintainer of a few tools and libraries.
 I have been involved since the beginning (2019).
 Since I left my day job in 2023, Scicloj has been my main focus.  <br>